People

 Gregory L. Owens

 Greg is an Assistant Professor of department of Biology at the University of Victoria.
 He completed his MSc in Biology at the University of Victoria studying opsin gene expression in the four-eyed fish Anableps anableps.
 He then did a PhD in Botany at the University of British Columbia using genomics to study hybridization in sunflowers.
-Greg recieved the Banting Postdoctoral Fellowship to work on structural variation in sunflowers at the University of California, Berkeley
+Greg recieved the Banting Postdoctoral Fellowship to work on structural variation in sunflowers at the University of California, Berkeley.

 Postdoctoral Researchers